ekara-platform/website/content/reference/descriptor.md

 * The **providers** where nodes will be provisioned,
 * The **orchestrator** that will manage the cluster of nodes,
 * The **stacks** to deploy on the cluster,
-* The **tasks** that can be run.
+* The **tasks** that can be run on nodes.

+{{% notice disclaimer %}}
+Into the whole Ekara documentation you will figure that the **Environment descriptor**, finally used to build and deploy an environment, is the result of the aggregation of several yaml descriptors.
+In order to simplify the understanding of those several decriptors interaction we will refer to this first descriptor as the **main Descriptor**, others descriptors will ne named **component Descriptor**
+{{% /notice %}}

 ## Location

-The default descriptor is a YAML file, named `ekara.yaml`, placed at the root level of a source repository:
+The main descriptor is a YAML file, named by default `ekara.yaml`, placed at the root level of a source repository:

 ```plain
 <root>
     |-- ekara.yaml
 ```

-Additional descriptor files can be created but they must be imported explicitly from the default one.
+In opposition  to component descriptor the main descriptor is the only which can have a named different than `ekara.yaml`.
+In the case of a main descriptor named differently than `ekara.yaml` you would have to explicitly pass its name to Ekara commands which you invoke.

 ## Contents